 American mezzo-soprano, Leah Dexter, is praised for both her vocal and dramatic prowess.
 Described as having “…an opulent tone and characterization to match” (Opera News) and “…a beautiful voice, great acting gifts, [and] outstanding musicianship” (Italian Tribune), she performs opera, oratorio, musical theater, art song, chamber music, and contemporary works with equal verve and success.

-Ms. Dexter began the 2019-20 season with a return to the South Shore Opera for a performance in their 10th Anniversary Gala.
-She continued the season with a successful debut with the Chicago Sinfonietta in performances of Mahler's Symphony No. 2, Movement V for their MLK Tribute Concerts.
-Upcoming engagements include the world premiere of Freedom Ride with Chicago Opera Theater in the role of Gloria and Hearing in Color: Journey Unsung as soloist.
-She will return to Chicago Opera Theater for a second world premiere, The Transformation of Jane Doe, in the role of the Night Maid this coming spring.
-In addition, she will return to Lyric Opera of Chicago for their production of Blue, covering the roles of Girlfriend 3/Congregant 3 this coming summer.
+The 2019-20 season began with a return to the South Shore Opera for a performance in their 10th Anniversary Gala.
+She continued the season with a successful debut with the Chicago Sinfonietta in performances of Mahler's Symphony No. 2, the world premiere of Freedom Ride with Chicago Opera Theater in the role of Gloria and a concert performance with Hearing in Color: Journey Unsung, as soloist.

 The 2018-19 season has seen Ms. Dexter return to Lyric Opera of Chicago's Lyric Unlimited for a 5 week tour of the production, Rhoda and the Fossil Hunt, in which she played the roles of the T-Rex and Cavewoman.
 Several concert engagements with South Shore Opera will carry on throughout the season and she was also a featured artist in the concert series Hearing in Color: Spirituals and Justice.
 Her season continues with her involvement in Chicago Opera Theater's Scarlet Ibis, covering the role of Auntie and a debut with the University of Chicago's Symphony Orchestra performing as alto soloist in Tippett's A Child of Our Time.